 Afghan bomber hits medical facility near Bagram Air Base

-A powerful suicide bombing targeted an under-construction medical facility on Wednesday near Bagram Air Base, the main American base north of the Afghan capital, the US military said.
-The attacker struck the facility that is being built to help the Afghan people who live in the area, the US military said.
-There were no coalition casualties and the base remains secure, the statement said.
+Kabul, Dec 6 (AP) A powerful suicide bombing targeted an under-construction medical facility on Wednesday near Bagram Air Base, the main American base north of the Afghan capital, the U.S. military said, and six Afghans were reported wounded.
+The attacker struck the facility that is being built to help the Afghan people who live in the area, the U.S. military said.
+There were no coalition casualties and the base remains secure, the statement added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)